Voiced retroflex trill

 Wintu and Lardil are other languages with a reported (apico-)retroflex trill where the tongue apex "approaches" the hard palate, but it is not subapical, unlike in Toda.
 The trill has a retroflex flap allophone that occurs between vowels.

 Several languages have been reported to have trilled retroflex affricates such as [ɳɖ͡ɽ̝] and [ʈ͡ɽ̝̊], including Mapudungun, Malagasy and Fijian.
-However, the exact articulation is seldom clear from descriptions.
+However, the exact articulation is rarely clear from descriptions.